sophieggee/fkagrace/_posts/2022-07-11-a-short-leash-held-by-god.md

 I am no stranger to nesting.
 Each school year brings a whirlwind of excitement for me as I Pinterest-board-envision my way toward an ideal and sacred space to rest my head.
 Which makes the idea of creating something similar in my life for God that much more enticing.

-If I can create a space within myself and in my day of honestly, compassion, and vulnerability as I open myself to posing and receiving answers from God (reading holy texts, meditating on poems, walking outside without headphones: strengthening the signal of divinity), then I will be able to humble myself in worship in a way that eliminates my ego from the equations of interaction.
+If I can create a space within myself and in my day of honesty, compassion, and vulnerability as I open myself to posing and receiving answers from God (reading holy texts, meditating on poems, walking outside without headphones: strengthening the signal of divinity), then I will be able to humble myself in worship in a way that eliminates my ego from the equations of interaction.

 No longer will it be me making my decisions, but God.